-- 108. Respondent is required to implement and exercise its legal authority fully and effectively.
-Part I.B.7.a of the NPDES Permit and 40 C.F.R. § 403.8(f)(1). - 109.
-As of the time of the Consent Order, Respondent had not taken steps to update any of its SIU permits to incorporate the changes to its Municipal Code that had been approved by the EPA by letter dated May 6, 2013 (as indicated in paragraph 38, above). - 110.
-By failing to update its SIU permits to incorporate changes to its Municipal Code, Respondent failed to implement its legal authority fully and effectively, in violation of part I.B.7.a of the NPDES Permit 40 C.F.R. § 403.8(f)(1). - 111.
-As of the time of the Consent Order, the ERP was not consistent with the enforcement remedies in the Municipal Code.
-For example, - a. section 13.32.130.B of the Municipal Code provides 10 days for IUs to respond to a notice of violation, but the ERP provides only five days, - the ERP did not include SNC criteria set forth in section 13.32.020 of the Municipal Code, and - c. the ERP did not include suspension of service or revoking SIU permits as a response to the following IU violations: for an actual or proposed Indirect Discharge that endangers, or may reasonably endanger, individual health, safety or welfare, or the environment; for all instances of interference or Pass Through; for failing to notify Respondent of changes in the Indirect Discharge; for refusing timely access to facilities or records; failing to pay fines; or for failing to complete a wastewater survey.
-Section 13.32.130.E and I of the Municipal Code provide for suspension or termination of service or SIU permits for each of these IU violations.
+- 106. Respondent is required to implement and exercise its legal authority fully and effectively.
+Part I.B.7.a of the NPDES Permit and 40 C.F.R. § 403.8(f)(1). - 107.
+As of the time of the Consent Order, Respondent had not taken steps to update any of its SIU permits to incorporate the changes to its Municipal Code that had been approved by the EPA by letter dated May 6, 2013 (as indicated in paragraph 35, above). - 108.
+By failing to update its SIU permits to incorporate changes to its Municipal Code, Respondent failed to implement its legal authority fully and effectively, in violation of part I.B.7.a of the NPDES Permit 40 C.F.R. § 403.8(f)(1).

-112. By failing to ensure that the ERP was consistent with its Municipal Code, Respondent failed to implement its legal authority fully and effectively, in violation of part I.B.7.a of the NPDES Permit and 40 C.F.R. § 403.8(f)(1).
+- 109. As of the time of the Consent Order, the ERP was not consistent with the enforcement remedies in the Municipal Code.
+For example, - a. section 13.32.130.B of the Municipal Code provided 10 days for IUs to respond to a notice of violation, but the ERP provided only five days; - b. the ERP did not include SNC criteria set forth in section 13.32.020 of the Municipal Code; and - c. the ERP did not include suspension of service or revoking SIU permits as a response to the following IU violations: for an actual or proposed Indirect Discharge that endangers, or may reasonably endanger, individual health, safety or welfare, or the environment; for all instances of interference or Pass Through; for failing to notify Respondent of changes in the Indirect Discharge; for refusing timely access to facilities or records; failing to pay fines; or for failing to complete a wastewater survey.
+Section 13.32.130, subsections E and I, of the Municipal Code provide for suspension or termination of service or SIU permits for each of these IU violations. - 110.
+By failing to ensure that the ERP was consistent with its Municipal Code, Respondent failed to implement its legal authority fully and effectively, in violation of part I.B.7.a of the NPDES Permit and 40 C.F.R. § 403.8(f)(1).

-VII.
-CIVIL PENALTY
+VI.
+PROPOSED PENALTY

-- 113. Section 309(g)(2)(A) of the Act, 33 U.S.C. § 1319(g)(2)(A), and 40 C.F.R. part 19 (7-1-16 ed.) authorize the EPA to impose Class I administrative penalties of up to \$16,000 per violation, up to a total of \$37,500, for violations occurring after January 12, 2009, through December 6, 2013.
-The EPA proposes to assess a penalty of \$25,000 for the violations alleged above. - 114.
-In proposing this penalty amount, the EPA has considered the applicable statutory factors, which, according to section 309(g)(3) of the Act, 33 U.S.C. § 1319(g)(3), are the nature, circumstances, extent and gravity of the violations and, with respect to the violator, ability to pay, any prior history of such violations, the degree of culpability, economic benefit or savings (if any) resulting from the violation, and such other matters as justice may require. - 115.
-Respondent consents and agrees to pay a civil penalty in the amount stated in paragraph 113, above, in the manner described below: - a.
-Payment shall be due no later than 30 calendar days after the date of the Final Order.
-If the due date for the payment falls on a weekend or federal holiday, then https://www.epa.gov/financial/makepayment, following the instructions under the heading "Civil Penalties." - c.
-Copies of the check or record of payment shall be sent to:
+- 111. Section 309(g)(2)(A) of the Act, 33 U.S.C. § 1319(g)(2)(A), and 40 C.F.R. part 19 (7-1-16 ed.) authorize the EPA to impose Class I administrative penalties of up to \$16,000 per violation, up to a total of \$37,500, for violations occurring after January 12, 2009, through December 6, 2013.
+The EPA proposes to assess a penalty of \$30,000 for the violations alleged above. - 112.
+In proposing this penalty amount, the EPA has considered the applicable statutory factors, which, according to section 309(g)(3) of the Act, 33 U.S.C. § 1319(g)(3), are the nature, circumstances extent and gravity of the violations and, with respect to the violator, ability to pay, any prior history of such violations, the degree of culpability, economic benefit or savings (if any) resulting from the violation, and such other matters as justice may require.